digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-09-15-intelligence-sharing-a-threat-to-democracy-privacy-and-human-rights-organisations-launch-international-campaign.md

 <span style="font-weight: 400;">Emily Howie, Director of Legal Advocacy at the Human Rights Law Centre, said:</span>

 <p style="padding-left: 30px;">
-  <span style="font-weight: 400;">“There are untold legal consequences of intelligence sharing that demand immediate inquiry.
+  <span style="font-weight: 400;">"There are untold legal consequences of intelligence sharing that demand immediate inquiry.
 Documents revealed this year show that Australians are likely involved in intelligence sharing with the United States to locate the targets of the deadly US drone strike program.
-If true, Australians could be complicit in civilian deaths from drone strikes &#8211; that might mean complicity in war crimes.”</span>
+If true, Australians could be complicit in civilian deaths from drone strikes &#8211; that might mean complicity in war crimes."</span>
 </p>

 <p style="padding-left: 30px;">
-  <span style="font-weight: 400;">“The government has been given free reign to scoop up our personal information but won’t provide guarantees for how that information is passed on, including to international partners.
-It’s unacceptable and makes each and every one of us vulnerable.” </span>
+  <span style="font-weight: 400;">"The government has been given free reign to scoop up our personal information but won't provide guarantees for how that information is passed on, including to international partners.
+It's unacceptable and makes each and every one of us vulnerable." </span>
 </p>